OpenTaal/opentaal-hunspell/README.md

 # Dutch spelling checker

 This is the Dutch spell checker by [Stichting OpenTaal](https://www.opentaal.org).
-As long as full attribution is provided and the licenses are being respected, this spell checker can be used freely.
+As long as full attribution is provided and the licenses are respected, this spell checker can be used freely.
 The exact conditions can be found in the file [LICENSE.txt](LICENSE.txt).
 Please, read these carefully.

 ![logo Stichting OpenTaal](images/logo-shape-white-640x360.png?raw=true)

-This spell checker has been based on the
+This spell checker is based on the
 [Dutch word list](https://github.com/OpenTaal/opentaal-wordlist) from OpenTaal This list has received the the Quality Mark Spelling ([Keurmerk Spelling](http://taalunieversum.org/inhoud/spelling-meer-hulpmiddelen/keurmerk)) from the Dutch Language Union ([Taalunie](http://taalunie.org)).
-This means that the words in this spell checker are according to the official spelling.
+This means that the words in this spell checker conform to the official spelling.

 ![logo Keurmerk Spelling](images/keurmerk.png?raw=true)

-Besides using the word list, there has been done a lot of manual labout to optimize this spelling checker.
+Besides using the word list, there has been done a lot of manual editing to optimize this spelling checker.

 ## Contents